 As Chair of the Steering Group I would like personally to thank particularly the members of the Group and pay tribute to their work since May 2017 and our Parish Clerk and Planning Consultant for their continued support.
-Many thanks are also due to all those in the Parish who helped to write this Plan by filling in questionnaires, attending meetings and offering views, without which it would not have been possible to produce this Neighbourhood Plan.
+Many thanks are also due to all those in the Parish who helped to write this Plan by filling in questionnaires, attending meetings and offering views, without which it would not have been possible to produce this Neighbourhood Plan; your continued support is still vital to achieve its final adoption.